kevinsogo/compgen/docs_src/preparation.md

 ## Detecting subtasks automatically

 If your problem has subtasks, and if your validator handles the subtasks, then we can detect which subtask(s) each input file belongs to by simply running `kg subtasks`.
 This assumes that `valid_subtasks` and `validator` have been set in `details.json`.

+If your test data are quite big and you find this quite slow, then you might want to write a custom subtask detector (as explained in the main README) and place it under `subtask_detector` in `details.json`.